guanshaoheng/PretextView/README.md

 ---

 **Fuse mode:**
 Runs the fuse process after Union Find.
-Suitable for samples with fewer than 800 fragments.
+Suitable for samples with **fewer than 800 fragments**.

 **Deep fuse:**
-Runs the fuse process without using Union Find, suitable for samples with fewer than 100 fragments.
+Runs the fuse process without using Union Find, suitable for samples with **fewer than 100 fragments**.

 # Requirments, running
 OpenGL 3.3<br/>